David-LX/git-learning/readme.txt

 this is my first Git commit.
+I make a change here.
-I have to modify something.
+I have created a new branch.
-aaaaaaaaa
+I created a new branch named "dev".